UC-Berkeley-Extension/global/README.md

 The options for how the artifact is built are located in `.the-build/build.yml` and may be edited.

-For instance, if you do not want to use `deploy`, you can change the `artifact.git.remote_branch` from `deploy` to `master`.
-Doing so will push all artifacts to the DEV server for testing.
+For instance, if you do not want to use `master`, you can change the `artifact.git.remote_branch` from `master` to `deploy`.
+Doing so will push all artifacts to the `deploy` instance in the `Multisite` section of the Pantheon dashboard testing.

 ### Pantheon scripts